chromeos/video-decode-encode-demo/README.md

 ## Details
 ### The "Frame Dropping Problem"
 The fastest way to decode media using MediaCodec is via an internal Surface.
-MediaCodec was optimized for real-time media playback and in order to prevent wasting system resources by decoding frames that would be thrown away or replaced before being displayed, logic was put in place to discard frames entering the Surface decode queue that were arriving faster than they could be shown.
+MediaCodec was optimized for real-time media playback - in order to prevent wasting system resources by decoding frames that would be thrown away or replaced before being displayed, logic was put in place to discard frames entering the Surface decode queue that were arriving faster than they could be shown.
 This logic is not controllable or visible before Android 10 (Q) when the